Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.18/readme.md

-# US 6.2.20
+# US 6.2.18

 ## 1. Context

-This task appears in the middle of the project's development, to be able to deactivate a existing operation type.
+This task appears in the middle of the project's development, to be able to create a new operation type.

 ## 2. Requirements

-**US 6.2.20** As an Admin, I want to remove obsolete or no longer performed operation types, so that the system stays current with hospital practices.
+**US 6.2.18** As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system.

 **Acceptance Criteria:**

-- Admins can search for and mark operation types as inactive (rather than deleting them) to preserve historical records.
+- Admins can add new operation types with attributes like:
+- Operation Name
+- Required Staff by Specialization
+- Estimated Duration
+- The system validates that the operation name is unique.
-- Inactive operation types are no longer available for future scheduling but remain in historical data.
+- The system logs the creation of new operation types and makes them available for scheduling immediately.
-- A confirmation prompt is shown before deactivating an operation type.

 **Dependencies/References:**